Athos1972/PoLZy/TechSpec/0_Overview.md

 ## Main touch points between existing infrastructure and PoLZy

 * As an IFrame in an existing portal
+* Via API Calls
+* As a stand alone WEB-App including user-management

 ### Supporting business functions